-The Powerful Advantages of Trading the E-Mini S&P 500 Futures over Stocks, ETFs and Forex
+The Potential Advantages of Trading the E-Mini and Micro E-Mini S&P 500 Futures over Stocks, ETFs and Forex

 Have you ever wondered why many traders prefer futures over equities and/or Forex?
 If your answer is “yes” and you are interested in daytrading this is definitely an article you should take a minute to read.
 Make no mistake, there are substantial risks involved with futures daytrading and it is not suitable for all investors, but we feel the following 20 points demonstrate the particular advantages of daytrading the E-mini S&P 500 over trading stocks, Forex and ETFs like the SPDRs and QQQs.

 During normal market hours the Emini S&P 500 (ES) futures have a tight bid-ask spread of typically 1 tick or $12.50 per contract ($1.25 for the Micro Emini S&P MES).
 With a current approximate contract value of about $215,000, that comes out to .006% of the contract value, which is one of the best spreads in the trading world.
 This spread should be considered your cost of entry (not unlike commissions) to enter and exit the market.
 The wider the spread, the more the trade has to move in your favor just for you to get to break-even.